concise-ee/k8s-ws/README.md

 ```shell
 kubectl apply -f ingress.yaml
 ```
+> This ingress configuration for our service gets read by Ingress Controller (that uses Nginx server with this specific ingress setup).
+Ingress Controller has Nginx routing configuration, which is combined from ingress configurations (with rules for rewriting paths) of different services.

 You should be able to see host address using either of following commands:
 ```shell